AdobeDocs/core-services.it-IT/help/interface/attributes/t-crs-usecase.md

 >[!IMPORTANT]
 >
 >Per accedere a questa funzione, gli utenti devono essere assegnati al profilo di prodotto Attributi cliente (Attributi cliente - Accesso standard).
-Passa a **[!UICONTROL Amministrazione]** > **[!UICONTROL Admin Console]** > **[!UICONTROL Prodotti]**.
+Navigate to **[!UICONTROL Administration]** > **[!UICONTROL Admin Console]** > **[!UICONTROL Products]**.
 If *Customer Attributes* displays as one of the [!UICONTROL Product Profiles], you are ready to begin.
 Users that are added to the Customer Attributes group will see the [!UICONTROL Customer Attributes] menu on the left side of the Experience Cloud interface.
 >
 >Per utilizzare la funzione Attributi del cliente, gli utenti devono appartenere anche a gruppi a livello di soluzione (Analytics o [!DNL Target]).